Important COVID-19 update – Visitor restrictions

 It is important for travellers to keep up to date with the COVID-19 situation in Australia as it is continually evolving.
 Read more.

 NT Health also encourages visitors to the NT to protect themselves against mosquitoes due to the presence of Japanese encephalitis.

-You’ll be transported back in time at the Nanguluwurr Gallery – a small rock art site on the northern side of Burrungkuy (Nourlangie), tucked away at the end of a 1.7 km walk.
+You’ll be transported back in time at the Nanguluwurr Gallery – a rock art site on the northern side of Burrungkuy (Nourlangie), tucked away at the end of a 1.7 km walk.